Beer in Chile

 The primary beer brewed and consumed in Chile is pale lager, though the country also has a tradition of brewing corn beer, known as chicha.
 Chile's beer history has a strong German influence – some of the bigger beer producers are from the country's southern lake district, a region populated by a great number of German immigrants during the 19th century.
-Chile also produces English ale-style craft beers while also developing its own craft beer identity.
+Chile also produces English ale-style craft beers while developing its own craft beer identity.

 The city of Valdivia in southern Chile is often referred as Chile's "beer capital".

 History

 There is long tradition of brewing a drink called chicha that might be classified as corn beer by modern standards, though is not considered as such in South America.
 Chicha was originally brewed with corn, influenced by the Andean cultures of northern Chile and Peru, but during colonial times apple and grape chicha started to be brewed across the country as a cheaper alternative to wine.
 There were at least four major alcoholic drinks during colonial times in Chile: wine, pisco, aguardiente, and chicha.